HalloSouf/HalloSouf/README.md

 # Hello there! 🦜

-My name is Soufiane, but most of my frineds just call me Souf.
-I'm 18 years old and a full stack developer located in the Nederlands.
-I'm currently studying HBO-ICT at Windesheim Flevoland where I'm focussing on the Software Engineering part.
+Hey friends!
+My name is Soufiane, and I'm currently 19-years-old.
+I currently study HBO-ICT on Windesheim located in the Netherlands.
+Besides my study, I'm doing some freelance work as full stack developer.

 ### Tech stack